 Whether you want to take a teaching for mastery approach in your own classroom and department, or introduce mastery in both your own school and beyond, we have a CPD opportunity for you.
 The NCETM and Maths Hubs are offering funded professional development activities, available in 2020/21.

-Recruitment for 2020/21 is now open, with Work Groups planning to start work from November.
 Please contact your local Maths Hub for further details and an application form.
 You can find contact details on the Find your hub page of the Maths Hubs website.

 What is involved?

 Secondary maths teachers whose schools want to introduce and embed teaching for mastery can nominate two teachers (Mastery Advocates) to join a Work Group.
 You will be part of a locally-based group of teachers who meet regularly to develop professional knowledge and expertise, as well as receiving bespoke support.

 In a Teaching for Mastery Work Group you will:

 - collaborate with colleagues from other local schools to share best practice

 - get individual school support and guidance from a local leader of maths education (LLME)

 - take away ideas to help your students become more confident mathematicians, ready to tackle GCSEs and A levels